 At this point, Gravel Mountain has never been used in official public Zwift events.
 Will it ever see the light of day?
 Only time will tell…

-Gravel Mountain was built as a test to see if compelling worlds/maps/routes could be created using a more streamlined workflow, but it appears the project was abandoned soon after the world’s assets showed up in game files in April 2022.
-Here’s what Zwift had to say about it:
+Gravel Mountain was built as a test to see whether compelling worlds/maps/routes could be created using a more streamlined workflow, but it appeared that the project was abandoned soon after the world’s assets showed up in the game files in April 2022.
+Here’s what Zwift had to say about it back then:

 Gravel Mountain is the code name for a new experiential event-only map developed by our game team as they explore new ways to build maps and worlds with greater efficiency.
 As an experiential map, Zwift will be hosting invite-only events to test this map for stability and eventually, new features.
 While we are unable to confirm when this map will be broadly available, we’re excited about what this new, faster, iterative approach means for Zwift and for map innovation in the future.